EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 ESG 2.3 – 2.7 describe key process requirements.
 They should be fulfilled for each activity/process in its own right.
 It is expected that the external review report provides answers to the below questions for each activity/process.

 ## 2.1 Consideration of internal quality assurance

 > External quality assurance should address the effectiveness of the internal quality assurance described in Part 1 of the ESG.

 *Remark*:

 In line with the principles of the ESG, higher education institutions themselves bear the main responsibility for the quality of their higher education provision and its assurance.
+Institutions are thus responsible for implementing the processes described in Part 1 of the ESG *internally*.

-At the same time, ESG standard 2.1 has crucial importance as it specifies the quality dimensions that external quality assurance processes should be concerned with, whereas standards 2.2 – 2.7 are mainly concerned with the process as such.
+At the same time, ESG standard 2.1 has crucial importance as it specifies the quality dimensions that *external* quality assurance processes should be concerned with, i.e. validating that institutions have indeed implemented these process.

+The quality dimensions described in ESG Part 1 are often also tackled by other monitoring processes (e.g. based on statistical data), implemented either by QA agencies themselves or other organisations.
+Where ESG-type quality assurance activities draw on findings from such other processes, this should be described in the external review report.

 *Reports should at least address*:

 * Do the agency's evaluations, audits and accreditations address the effectiveness of internal QA processes?
 * Are standards 1.1 – 1.10 (see Annex 4) effectively translated into the agency's evaluation/audit/accreditation criteria?
-* How did the panel verify that the agency's external QA processes address all the dimensions of ESG Part 1 in practice?
+* How did the panel verify that the agency's external QA processes address all the standards of ESG Part 1 in practice?

 *Interpretation*:

 (see note above re. complimentary activities)

 ## 2.2 Designing methodologies fit for purpose

 > External quality assurance should be defined and designed specifically to ensure its fitness to achieve the aims and objectives set for it, while taking into account relevant regulations.
 Stakeholders should be involved in its design and continuous improvement.

 *Reports should at least address*:

+For activities that are owned by the agency itself:

+* How does the agency develop, review and update its processes and criteria?
+* Are the methodologies fit for the purpose as set by the agency itself?
+* How are stakeholders involved in the design and continuous improvement?

 For activities within a framework not determined by the agency itself (e.g. national legal framework, European quality label, …):